Marcel Lüske: Poker career

-Late Night Poker

-Lüske appeared twice on the Late Night Poker show and lost to fellow professionals Barny Boatman in Series 4 in 2001 and John Duthie in Series 6 in 2003.

 World Series of Poker

-Lüske finished in 14th place in the 2003 World Series of Poker (WSOP) Main Event and 10th place in the 2004 WSOP Main Event.
-In the latter tournament, Lüske won $373,000.
+Lüske had his first major breakthrough at the World Series of Poker in a 2002 $5,000 Omaha Hi/Lo Split tournament.
+He finished 3rd for $44,560.
+Lüske finished in 14th place in the 2003 World Series of Poker (WSOP) Main Event, for which he earned $65,000, and 10th place in the 2004 WSOP Main Event, for which he won $373,000.
 These achievements in the 2003 and 2004 WSOP Main Events are similar to Dan Harrington's back-to-back final table appearance in the same years, and it was Harrington who eliminated Lüske in 2004.
-Luske's 10th place finish in the 2004 Main Event for $373,000 is his largest tournament cash to date.
+Luske's 10th-place finish in the 2004 Main Event for $373,000 is his largest tournament cash to date.
 Lüske was runner-up to Joe Awada in the 2004 $5,000 Seven-card stud tournament, for which he earned $120,800.
 In the 2017 World Series of Poker Main Event, Luske made a deep run to finish in 23rd place out of 7,221 entries, for which he won $263,532.
-His 23rd place finish in the 2017 Main Event is his highest since finishing in 10th place in 2004.
+His 23rd-place finish in the 2017 Main Event is his highest since finishing in 10th place in 2004.

-Lüske has cashed at the WSOP 33 times for over $1,390,000.
+Lüske has cashed at the WSOP 40 times for over $1.7 million.

 Other poker activities

 Lüske has won the European Poker Awards Player of the Year in 2001 and 2004.
 In 2005, he won the €10,000 Hall of Fame Poker Classic in Paris and took home €119,000.
-In 2006 Lüske made the European Poker Tour championship grand final, finishing 7th.
+In 2006 Lüske made the European Poker Tour Championship Grand Final, finishing 7th.
 Also in 2006, Lüske won a $3,000 buy-in event at the Fourth Annual Five-Star World Poker Classic in Las Vegas.
 He won $315,630, which is his second-largest cash.

-As of 2020, Lüske's total live tournament winnings exceed $5,000,000.
+As of 2023, Lüske's total live tournament winnings exceed $5 million.

 In early 2007, Lüske produced a TV show called Veronica Poker with fellow poker professional Noah Boeken, in which Dutch celebrities were taught to play poker.
 He also appeared in the show Poker Kings NL in which Boeken and Lüske filmed while attending poker tournaments.
 Later, he appeared in the show Celebrity Poker on Tien television channel.
-Lüske was the first person to be eliminated in the history of the World Series of Poker Europe, during the inaugural £2,500 H.O.R.S.E. event, in September 2007.

 Also in 2007, Lüske cofounded the Federation Internationale de Poker Association (FIDPA) with American poker pro Michelle Lau to promote tournament fairness and uniformity worldwide.
 Lüske and Lau began FIDPA's mission with the creation of a book entitled The International Poker Rules.
 Its most recent update was published on 5 April 2018.

 Lüske is known for his sharp dress sense at the table and his ever-present sunglasses.
 He has gained some notoriety for being eccentric with his shades, occasionally sporting odd pairs but more often wearing his sunglasses upside-down.
-He is also a black belt in karate.
+He is a black belt in karate.